Cool-cal3b/challenge-code/README.md

 # challenge-code
-It took me 3 hours and 21 minutes to complete.
+It took me 3 hours and 21 minutes to complete this task.